 2012 for the Gators should be a much stronger than the Orange and Blue we saw last year.
 I am confident with what Coach Muschamp has done this offseason with respect to recruiting, coaching staff changes, and doing things his “Florida Way”.
 I do not think I am alone when I say I want September 1st to get here as soon as possible, so we do not have to dwell on 7-6 any longer.
 Buckle up Gator fans, 2012 will be a doozy.
 And hopefully, it’ll be a good one.

-Morgan Moriarty is a Sophomore Telecommunications Major at the University of Florida.
-She works as a Student Assistant with Gator Athletes at the Office of Student Life on campus, and is on the UF Women’s Club Water Polo Team.
+Morgan Moriarty is a Sophomore Telecommunications Major at the University of Florida, and is on the UF Women’s Club Water Polo Team.
 Follow her on Twitter here @moriarty343